 A few weeks ago I had the pleasure of hosting an automation panel at the Chicago OAISS event, hosted by IRPA.
-On the panel were David Brain from Symphony Ventures, A.J.
+On the panel were David Brain from Symphony, A.J.
 Hanna from Ascension Health Ministry Service Center, and Adam Devine from WorkFusion.
 To these distinguished panelists, I posed the following question:

 “Is Robotic Process Automation the tool of old plant managers who haven’t died yet?”

 The early 20th century provides the perfect context for my question.
 Right up to the electric-powered revolution, energy was often generated using steam.
 In most factories, steam engines were used to rotate a massive driveshaft that would run down the middle of factories.
 This turning driveshaft was central to a factory's design.
 All types of machinery would be stationed alongside it, to be animated by pulleys and gears that extended out.
 Ultimately, this led to plant design and production that were very linear and sequential.

 "An old, steam-powered factory.
 Due to the need for a central driveshaft, plant design was very linear and sequential."